Printer Friendly Version Of

 Update information as needed.
-Please be sure to include an email address for the current department chair, as well as a key email that will not change over time.
+Please be sure to include an email address for the current department chair, as well as a general email that will not change over time.

 ASA offers a variety of services and information useful to department chairs and administrators of sociology programs in colleges and universities.

 The Department Affiliates Program provides a department-level link between academic institutions and the American Sociological Association.
 Departments can join the program by filling out an application.

 Department Resources Group (DRG) is currently composed of over 40 sociologist/consultants who assist departments with a wide variety of needs, including:

 In addition, the DRG Mentors Program is available to assist individuals who have taken on a leadership role in the department, such as department chair, division coordinator, or graduate studies director.

 The ASA bookstore offers a wide range of publications to assist departments with curriculum development, assessment, developing service learning and internship courses, graduate student socialization, and preparing future faculty.